-A couple of years ago, I discovered and widely shared the Best Friends (TM) Dementia Bill of Rights, which was created by Virginia Bell and David Troxel in the 1990s.
-Today seemed like a good day to re-share the Bill, which has been translated into 21 languages.
+This Best Friends (TM) Dementia Bill of Rights was created by Virginia Bell and David Troxel in the 1990s.
+It’s been translated into 21 languages.
 I passionately believe in all 12 of the tenets because I have experienced first hand the difference adhering to them (or not!) can make in the life of someone who lives with dementia.

 The bill says every person diagnosed with Alzheimer’s disease or other dementias deserves: